Ads Area

 3. What are consumers?

-Consumers are organisms that depend on other organisms (usually plants or animals) for their food.
+Consumers are organisms that depend on other organisms for their food.

 4. Give examples of biotic and abiotic components.